 1. Collect Oregon’s State Gem in Plush

 What’s Oregon’s State Gem?
 It’s the Oregon Sunstone.
 Sunstones are feldspar crystals formed by lava.
 A long long time ago in a part of Oregon far far away, Steens Mountain erupted and helped in the formation of Oregon Sunstones.
 You can go out and collect these gems for free in the Oregon Sunstone Public Collection Area North of Plush.
 Get more info here before you go as it’s an isolated area and you’ll need to take everything you need (including toilet paper).
+Check out the sunstone collection area here in photos and see the map of the area here.
 If you go at the right time of year you can pick them up right off the top of the ground!

 2. See Antelope At The Hart Mountain Antelope Refuge

 This antelope Refuge in Southeastern Oregon was established in 1936 to protect the American Pronghorn.
 These antelope can run up to 60 miles per hour!
 The refuge is open year round (weather permitting), and it’s free to visit.
 Aside from the antelope and other wildlife at the refuge, this is a beautiful place to visit thanks to the rugged and massive fault block ridge that rises three fourths of a mile above the valley floor.
 Get more info here so you can plan your visit.

 Check out this video about the antelope refuge by Matt Cook Oregon:

 3. Soak In Some Of Oregon’s Most Remote And Beautiful Hot Springs

 Crystal Crane Hot Springs is an amazing place to visit and stay the night.
 Soak in the warm soothing waters as you take in a sunset and the rugged beauty of the Eastern Oregon landscape.